Jimreed91/fsopen-phonebook/README.md

 # fsopen-phonebook
-This project is a work in progress, live version is available here -> https://fsopen-phbook.onrender.com
+This project is a work in progress and backend focussed, all about the data not the looks.
+Don't enter personal information as it will be persisted in the database until someone deletes it! live version is available here -> https://fsopen-phbook.onrender.com